alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-arms-military-or-dual-use-goods-and-services.markdown

 - Sudan
 - Syria
 - Zimbabwe

-[Question for SME: I’ve left Burma and Iraq out of this list because the current GOV.UK guidance seems to suggest either than the embargo is suspended or that licences may be granted for exports to the Iraqui government or multinational forces.
-Is that right?]

-[Question for SME: are the items listed in the relevant EU regulations on Iran (eg the provisions of Council Regulation (EU) 267/2012 related to missile technology) already covered on the consolidated military list?]

 There are some limited exceptions (eg for some types of goods that will be used for humanitarian relief or peacekeeping).